 There is more that's "short" in this statement than just a shortcut and short grass: it is also short-sighted.
 In the long run, mowing in this manner will not decrease, but increase the amount of care you have to put into your lawn.
 Why?
 Because it will harm your lawn, then you will have to put extra time, energy and money into repairing it.
 Learning how high to cut your grass is a critically important step in your lawn-care education.

-5. You Have to Get All Your Planting Done in Spring or Wait a Whole Year Till Next Spring Rolls Around.
+You Have to Get All Your Planting Done in Spring or Wait Another Year

 Here is what is incorrect about this: